Running Injury Treatment - Spokane, WA

 It's diagnostic, not just therapeutic.
 Most clinics treat what hurts.
 We focus on understanding why it hurts — by looking at how your body and your stride interact.

 The biomechanics testing is the differentiator.
-No other Spokane sports chiropractor combines a movement assessment with professional gait analysis.
+No other Spokane sports chiropractor combines our movement assessment with professional biomechanics and gait-testing.
 This is what lets us answer the body-vs-mechanics question with data, not assumptions.

 It's built around getting you back to your routine.
 Every part of the program is structured to leave you with a plan you can run on your own.
 We're not in the business of keeping you the same.